-All accidents should be recorded in the accident books held in the first and lower kitchens within the church centre.
+All accidents should be recorded in the accident books held in the kitchen within the church centre.

 These should not include incidents of a confidential nature.

 The accident book should record the date, time and circumstances of any accident or injury, what action was taken and by whom.